mahekp05/character-search/frontend/README.md

 ## Motivation

-Most search applications focus on finding known items.
-This project explores character discovery by allowing users to search for fictional characters through descriptive traits, personalities, and behaviors, creating a more exploratory search experience.
+Most shopping websites are built around known-item search, where users already know what they want.
+This project explores product discovery by allowing users to search through descriptions, tags, brands, colors, and categories, making the experience more flexible and exploratory.

+The long-term goal is to turn this into a more intelligent product search and recommendation system that helps users discover fashion items based on style, preferences, budget, and context.